Opportunity Statement

 Conclusion

 My work led to an increase in overall company productivity!
 Tutors now enjoyed using the Homework Helper tool and it led to them being able to spend more time helping students.
-Now that they are easily able to compile homework and easily place each problem in a proper order, they can more closely teach students the way they want to.
-Internal systems can be just as fun and satisfying for the user as a B2C product.
+Now that they are easily able to compile homework and easily place each problem in their proper order, they can more closely teach students the way they want to.

 Working on the Homework Helper tool was a nice, small, and more tightly-focused exercise in designing.
 I learned how to adjust my traditional B2C UX workflow for a smaller, more centralized user base.